Skip to main content

 While there is no complete solution for avoiding naturally occurring empty spaces under concrete, you can prevent worse outcomes if you stabilize the area before bad damage happens.

-Concrete leveling is a great way to do this, as it fills the voids with a strong compound that cures and provides a new base to support the concrete so it no longer has to pull on surrounding structures.
+Concrete leveling is a great way to do this, as it fills the voids with a strong compound that provides a new base to support the concrete so it no longer has to pull on surrounding structures.

 Voids under concrete slabs can be a big problem if not taken care of properly, but addressing the situation before damage occurs is the best possible plan of action.

 A-1 Concrete Leveling has been specializing in concrete leveling and stabilizing concrete voids for over thirty years.
+Request a free estimate today!

 Sarah Etler